 The biggest takeaway is if your company is planning to or currently implementing an internally used software solution and has a cloud-based hosting arrangement without a licensing agreement, you now have more clear and precise rules to follow, and if done strategically, you could benefit from this update.
 Being aware of some caveats of the rule, like the nature when the hosting fees are incurred, can help you devise methods to better navigate these changes.
 Remaining aware of accounting updates allows a company to prevent unnecessary and time-consuming accounting corrections and be more strategic at upfront budget planning.

 The update was issued in August 2018 and effective for public (SEC) companies for year-end reporting periods after December 15, 2019.
 Therefore, public companies with a year end after this date must include the updated standard in its annual reporting. i.e. If your year end is December 31, 2019, you must include this in your 2019 year-end reports.
 This gives companies have ample time to perform evaluation of their hosting contracts if they are currently or expected to engage in an implementation in the future.
 Establishing a process to correctly capture these costs will avoid the pain of making corrections.

 We recently published a related article, ASC 815 Impacts End-Of-Year Financials, as part of our Essential Accounting Updates Series.
 To remain aware of the current standard changes that may affect your company and methods to manage these changes, check out The Right Approach to Revenue Recognition.

-At Veritas Total Solutions, we have the experts you need to successfully navigate through accounting practices such as when to capitalize on hosting arrangements especially as it relates to CTRM Systems.
-We offer a range of CTRM System solutions including strategic accounting services.
+At Veritas Total Solutions, we have experts in accounting practices especially as it relates to our Trading and Risk Advisory Services.
 If you are interested in learning more about our specific capabilities, contact us to learn more or subscribe to our blog to stay connected!